How Shibboleth Works: Identity Provider Discovery, User Attributes and Metadata

 Another feature that most services take advantage of when using Shibboleth is the ability to receive data about the user from the Identity Provider.
 This data known as user attributes can be anything that the Identity Provider knows about the user and that may be helpful to the Service Provider.
 Some examples of this type of data are:

-- User's email address or phone number;
+- User’s email address and name;

 - Groups to which the user belongs;